 For many, Easter is a time to enjoy a few days off work, relaxing in the company of family and friends with a mountain of chocolate Easter eggs.

-But for those who aren’t planning on kicking back at home, Easter is a super popular time to pack the bags and hit the road.
+But for those who aren’t planning on kicking back at home, the Easter long weekend is a super popular time to pack the bags and hit the road.
 After all, it’s the last long weekend for a while, so you may as well take advantage of the time off with an exotic mini-break – all without leaving the comfort of our island home.

 Situated on the Tamar River estuary, this waterside city is a thriving shopping hotspot with an extensive range of trendy cafes.
 Known for their top-quality food and coffee, these eateries are just waiting to fill you up before you set off to explore the Launceston region.